 Everybody knows alcohol can make you feel hungry.
 There’s even a scientific study that has shown a change in your brain activity that makes you think you need food.
 Plus, the empty calories add up quick during game-time.
 Be mindful of how much you’re drinking (and eating).
 Focus on the game and avoid holding an alcoholic beverage in your hands.
 Try having a glass of water in between each serving of alcohol.
 And aim to limit your intake if necessary to 1-3 servings max during the game.

 Consider including a healthier dish to share during the game to balance out the decadent with more nutritious options.
 A veggie platter and fruit plate will get more attention than you think!
 Take it a step further and try making healthier versions of your favorite dips, salads and snacks – think bean dip, air fryer chicken wings, and create your own taco or grilled cheese station.
 Don’t have a lot of time?
-Take advantage of a meal delivery service that offers meal and kits – like Eat Clean Bro’s Cauliflower Crust Pizza kits or A La Carte menu.
+Take advantage of a meal delivery service that offers meal and kits – like Eat Clean Bro’s Cauliflower Crust Pizza Box, BBQ Meat Box and A La Carte Menu.
+[INSERT APPROPRIATE LINKS]

 The game is over and despite your best efforts you still ate too much [again].
 Instead of beating yourself up over it and feeling guilty about what you’ve done, be kind to yourself and move on.
 Tomorrow is a new day.
 Get back to your usual healthy eating and avoid skimping on calories or over exercising to burn off what you ate.
 Instead, learn from things you could have done differently and use that the next time you find yourself in the same situation – or next week on football Sunday.